NeoHwang98/DJI-NTU-OneArena2024/README.md

 - Marker IDs and behavior mapping are embedded in `corefunc(...)` within each route script.
 - Distance thresholds in pickup/drop/door logic are hardware-specific and should be re-tuned after mechanical changes.
 - `BlackType1.ino` currently includes an extra empty `setup()`/`loop()` block at the end; clean this before production upload.

-## Team Context

-OneArena Robotics, NTU College of Engineering (Sep 2023 to Jun 2024)

-- Robotics Tech Lead (team of 10)
-- Built autonomous navigation and marker-tracking control stack for DJI RoboMaster platform
-- Competition design and technical implementation for a pre-university robotics event (120+ participants)

-## License

-This project is distributed under the MIT License.
-See `LICENSE`.